The Decentralised Knowledge Graph

 Those that run DKG nodes or ‘node runners’ have a key responsibility.
 Because only if they keep the node ‘alive’ can businesses utilised their power.

 Join the community that is building the foundations of web 3 by running a decentralised knowledge graph node.
-Watch our step by step video guide to learn how to set up and run a DKG node on the testnet.
+Join the waitlist for our training video guides on how to set up and run a DKG node on the testnet.
 No programming experience required.

 Yes – Any business that writes data to the decentralised knowledge graph node must pay $TRAC cryptocurrency to the node owner.
-Node owners automatically receive crypto without human intervention.
+Node owners automatically receive crypto as a reward without human intervention.
 As node owner, you must keep your node ‘alive’ and well maintained.
-Reliability is key to earning rewards.
+Reliability and quality of data is key to earning rewards.

 Useful links: